mcecode/meme-party/README.md

 ### Refactoring

+- [ ] break up js and scss monoliths into components
 - [ ] create the html components in js
 - [ ] use css modules with css-loader
-- [ ] break up js and scss monoliths into components
+- [ ] use js classes
 - [ ] reduce unnecessary media query use
 - [ ] find a way to keep webpack configs DRY
 - [ ] use jsdoc comments / add explaining comments